spineo/ios-testing/WhatToTest.md

 Throughout the process feel free to do whatever you want including randomly clicking buttons, scrolling, adding/editing and even deleting data (don't worry, all data is localized so it can easily be restored).
 If something breaks awesome, I can fix it now before it hits the App Store.

-Don't worry about trying all features as there are many to cover!
 Some of the things I am interested in learning about include:

-* Usability: How easy it is to navigate and understand the features without having necessarily read the documentation? (docs are accessible at http://rgbutterfly.com if interested)
+* Usability: How easy it is to navigate and understand the features without having necessarily read the documentation?

 * Performance: How well does the App perform on your device?
-Any slowness? (chances are that many of you "hitting" it on various devices might uncover a few useful edge cases)
+Any slowness?

 * Aesthetics: How would you change the look? (this includes buttons, fonts, and colors combinations)